oliversdk/Marbellagolftimes/replit.md

 ### Frontend Architecture

 The frontend is built with React 18 and TypeScript, using Vite for fast development and production builds.
 Wouter is used for client-side routing.
 The UI leverages `shadcn/ui` (Radix UI + Tailwind CSS) for components, inspired by `TeeTimesBooking.com` for a compact layout.
 Typography includes Inter (primary) and Playfair Display (accent).
 State management is handled by TanStack Query for server state and local React state for UI interactions.
 Key features include a Golfee-inspired course listing with inline tee times, a list/map view toggle (Leaflet), 4-way sorting, and smart filtering (date, players, time, holes, course name).
 An Admin dashboard provides tools for managing bookings, courses, images, and affiliate emails.
+The platform supports full internationalization (i18n) with English, Spanish, and Danish languages, including locale-aware placeholders and proper pluralization.

 ### Backend Architecture